 WooCommerce - This plug-in allows you to add e-commerce features to your website (i.e. the ability to sell products online).

 Elementor - A very powerful website builder that allows you to customize your website.

 Again, be careful when installing plug-ins.
 Anyone can upload a plug-in to the WordPress library.
 Fortunately, just like apps, all plug-ins have user-generated star ratings and ratings.
 We recommend that you only use plug-ins with a few hundred downloads and positive reviews.

 Go to the “Plug-ins” section and then to “Add New”.
 Use the search bar in the top right to search for specific plugins.
-Once you've found the right plug-in, check the reviews to see if the plug-in seems trustworthy.
-If you're happy with the ratings, click the Install Now button.
-As soon as WordPress has downloaded the plug-in, you will receive a final message and you will be asked to click on "Activate plug-in".
-Next, you go to Settings to configure your plug-in (each has a different process for doing this).
-And remember to make sure that you install updates of plug-ins immediately when they are available!
+Once you've found the right plugin, check the reviews to see if the plugin seems trustworthy.
+If you are satisfied with the ratings, click the Install Now button.
+Once WordPress has downloaded the plugin, you will receive a completion message and you will be prompted to click "Activate Plugin".
+Next, go to Settings to configure your plugin (each has a different process for doing so).
+And don't forget to make sure to install plugin updates as soon as they become available!

 8. Design your website

 Of course, you want a website that you also like optically.
 As already mentioned, we recommend a website builder such as for example at the beginning Elementor to use.
 To do this, proceed as follows:

 Since Elementor is a plugin, you need to install Elementor like any other plugin.
 So go to “Plugins” as described above, select “Add new” search for “Elementor” and install and activate the plugin.